Best 500 Series Compressor picks by our Audio Engineer 2024

 • VCA

 Voltage Controlled Amplifier compressors allow control of faster attack and release parameters.
-A lot of plug-in compressors are based on the VCA type since it's the most used type of compressor.
+A lot of plug-in compressors are based on the VCA type compressor since it's the most used type of compressor.
 Their response curve is mostly linear (hard knee), but some have built-in soft knee to adapt them to mixbus compression purposes.
-They use IC chip-based transistors that determines input voltage to control gain reduction results, which gives the compressor a clean and controllable characteristic that people look for.
+They use IC chip-based transistors that determines input voltage to control gain reduction results, which gives the compressor a clean and controllable analog compressor like characteristic that people look for.

 • Optical